nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `listi`

 Example(s):
-- When you enter `listi` to our sample data, TrackO will list all the existing inventory items.
-Executing it on our sample data will display the following result.
+- When you enter `listi` to our sample data, TrackO will list all the existing inventory items in your `Inventory List`.
+Executing it on our sample data will display the following result:

   <img src="./images/user-guide/ListiExample.png" alt="ListiExample">